-House to vote on 'right-to-try' bill
+'Right-to-try' bill passes Congress

 Right-to-try laws exist in 40 states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin and Wyoming.

-If the federal legislation changes, Coleman argues, patients in states without these laws could save time accessing experimental treatments by eliminating FDA application requirements.
+With the new federal legislation, Coleman argues, patients in states without these laws could save time accessing experimental treatments by eliminating FDA application requirements.

 "You don't have to file an application with the federal government.
 You just get to work directly with your doctor and a drug company if you meet the criteria," Coleman said.

-Opponents say the bill won't have a major impact on accessing treatments; on the contrary, it could have a detrimental effect on how the FDA safeguards people's health.
+Opponents of the bill, including over 100 patient and provider advocacy groups, say it won't have a major impact on accessing treatments; on the contrary, it could have a detrimental effect on how the FDA safeguards people's health.

+"By removing the FDA oversight, you're counting on physicians and manufacturers to serve as the gatekeeper and protector of our patients.
+I simply don't buy that that's going to work," New Jersey Rep. Frank Pallone Jr. said on the floor shortly before the vote.

 "The law is ... targeting the wrong obstacle," said Art Caplan, director of the Division of Medical Ethics at the New York University School of Medicine.
 "It's basically saying the FDA is in the way, and that's why people can't try unapproved medicines."